4 Fascinating Industrial Uses for Silver

 We in the precious metals industry spend a lot of time touting the virtues of gold, but there is another metal that should make every bullion enthusiast stand at attention right now: silver.

 Silver is historically undervalued right now at around $17 an ounce even as the US Mint continually runs out of silver eagles

-When the price is this low (in fact, at least 35% UNDER mining cost) it should be the case that demand is low, but it is not!
+When the price is this low, it should be the case that demand is low, but it is not!
 Demand for silver is high and set to go higher - whichever way the economy goes.

 That is exactly why silver has our attention and should have yours, too!
 We think the silver market price is unsustainably repressed and is about to slingshot skyward at any moment.

 Why?
 One reason is the plethora of industrial uses for silver.

 People will sometimes say that gold isn’t much good as an investment because it has little or no intrinsic usefulness.
 You can’t eat it.
 It can’t keep you warm at night.
 It has few industrial uses, so what is the point?
 We disagree, but in any case, those arguments do not apply to silver.
 This precious metal is more than just a pretty face - it is an industrial workhorse as well.

 Silver the Workhorse